go-gremlins/gremlins/README.md

 - Gremlins doesn't support custom test commands; if you have to do anything different from `go test ./...` to run your test suite, most probably it will not work with Gremlins.
 - There is no way to implement custom mutations.
+- It is not tested on Windows as of now and most probably it will not work there.

 ## What inspired Gremlins